pschaus/book_lepl1402/source/part1.rst

     weapon = new MightySword("Magic sword", 3);

 not a type error?
-On the left, we have the variable "weapon" of type "Weapon" and on the right we have a new object of "MightySword".
+On the left, we have the variable :code:`weapon` of type :code:`Weapon` and on the right we have a new object of :code:`MightySword`.
 But this is acceptable for the compiler because, Java has the following rule:

 **Rule 1: A variable of type X can hold a reference to an object of class X or to an object of a subclass of X**.

-Because of rule 1, the compiler is perfectly happy with putting a reference to a MightySword object in a variable declared as type "Weapon".
-For Java, MightySword objects are just special Weapon objects.
+Because of rule 1, the compiler is perfectly happy with putting a reference to a :code:`MightySword` object in a variable declared as type :code:`Weapon`.
+For Java, MightySword instances are just special Weapon instances.

 The next line of the "main" method looks strange, too: